VIAME/VIAME/README.md

 VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
-It is also useful as a general computer vision toolkit, since it contains many common algorithms and builds other popular repositories together.
+It is also useful as a general computer vision toolkit as it contains many common algorithms and compiles several other popular repositories together as a part of its build process.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 For more information about KWIVER's capabilities, please see <a href="https://github.com/Kitware/kwiver/">here</a>.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, and detector/tracker evaluation (a.k.a. scoring).